-Navigating the 2026 car market can be a daunting task, especially for the unprepared.
-Knowing which cars are most negotiable, and which command the highest price premiums, is a valuable piece of information.
-When buying a car, knowledge truly is power.
+Knowing which cars are most negotiable, and which command the highest price premiums, is a valuable piece of information for any car buyer.
+In 2026, knowledge truly is power.
 A critical piece of this knowledge is understanding the Market Day Supply (MDS).

 MDS is a measure of the number of days it would take to sell all of a particular model of car, based on the current sales rate, assuming no additional inventory is added.
 A high MDS suggests an oversupply, potentially giving buyers leverage for negotiation, while a low MDS might indicate a seller’s market, where negotiating could prove tougher.